wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Framework/React/React-DevPractices-Reference.md

 * [2017-React Higher-Order Components in TypeScript made simple](https://codeburst.io/react-higher-order-components-in-typescript-made-simple-6f9b55691af1)

-- [2017-react-typescript-samples](https://parg.co/UZK): The goal of this project is to provide a set of simple samples, providing and step by step guide to start working with React and Typescript.
+* [2017-react-typescript-samples](https://parg.co/UZK): The goal of this project is to provide a set of simple samples, providing and step by step guide to start working with React and Typescript.

+* [2018-TypeScript and React using create-react-app](https://parg.co/U15): A step-by-step guide to setting up your first app.

 # Test: 测试